ABOUT THE BOOK

 Kristen Ivy is executive director of The Phase Project (a collaborative, ongoing effort to assemble classic and innovative research about child development with an emphasis on practical application).
 Kristen blends a background in child development with a master of divinity and over 15 years of leading children and students.
 She and her husband, Matt, have three children in the preschool and elementary phases.

 Tom Shefchunas, or Shef as most people call him, has worked with students for over 20 years.
-He has been a teacher, a coach, a high school principal, and, until recently, the multi-campus director of middle school for North Point Ministries.
-Shef now directs middle and high school strategy at Orange.
-Shef and his wife, Julie, live in Cumming, Georgia, with their three kids.
+He has been a teacher, a coach, a high school principal, and, until recently, the multi-campus director of middle school for North Point Ministries and the executive director of student strategy at Orange.
+Shef is currently the executive director of Youth Specialties.
+He and his wife, Julie, live in Cumming, Georgia, with their three kids.